 - Other factors that may prevent witnesses from intervening are a negative picture of the police and justice system, fear for their own safety and the misunderstanding that domestic violence is a private matter.

-- There is a great need for action to implement measures that sensitise witnesses and encourage them to act.
+- There is a great need for measures that sensitise witnesses and encourage them to act.
 Further information is needed for professionals who are obliged to report domestic violence.

 - Further research is needed to ensure that relevant measures to promote and facilitate witness intervention, such as awareness campaigns and helplines/hotlines, are monitored and evaluated to maximise their effectiveness.